Nasicar/minecraft_portcheck_and_autostart/README.md

-WARNING: NOT STOP the script with order, if the server is online! if you want to stop the script, stop the server manualy screen -S $server_name -X stuff 'stop\n'    #$server_name is the name of the configured screen name in the script portcheck_and_autostart.sh or log into your server and stop it with /stop in the text field, if you are allowed to do this systemctl stop portcheck_minecraft.service
+WARNING: NOT STOP the script with order, if the server is online! if you want to stop the script, stop the server manualy screen -S $server_name -X stuff 'stop\n'    #$server_name is the name of the configured screen name in the script portcheck_and_autostart.sh or log into your server and stop it with /stop in the text field, if you are allowed to do this

+IF you ignore this, it can be destroy the map! systemctl stop portcheck_minecraft.service